It’s hard to believe that in 2019, Barcelona was suffering a completely different tourism-related crisis: we had too many visitors.

 Many of Barcelona’s most cherished small businesses were already being threatened by gentrification.
 Now that they’re seeing even less business than ever, it’s never been more important to show them some love.

-In this guide, we’ve rounded up more than 60 of our favorite small businesses in Barcelona you can support from both near and far.
+In this guide, our Barcelona operations manager, Owen, has rounded up more than 60 of the best small businesses in Barcelona you can support from both near and far.
 Whether you live in the heart of the city or across the world, there are plenty of places that would truly appreciate any support you can give them.

 1. Bar del Pi

 Owned by Antonia and Eloi, with their son Roger also helping to steer the ship through these rocky times, Bar del Pi is a true local gem.
 It is at the heart of the community.
 It has been open for decades and is a historically important location, being where the Catalan Socialist Party was formed.

 Today, it’s better known for the piano by the kitchen that the odd local will play while enjoying a vermouth or glass of cava.